xuejmnet/easy-query-doc/src/en/adv/value-converter.md

 Interface  | Function
 ---  | ---
-ValueConverter  | Interface for converting database and object values to each other EnumValueAutoConverter  | Supports enum types globally applying to properties without `ValueConverter` annotation (as long as the corresponding apply method returns true).
+ValueConverter  | Interface for converting database and object values to each other ValueAutoConverter  | Supports enum types globally applying to properties without `ValueConverter` annotation (as long as the corresponding apply method returns true).
 Using this interface does not require adding `Column(conversion=xxxx.class)`
 \<TProperty>  | Object property type
 \<TProvider>  | Corresponding Java type for the database